mwojnars/hypertag/docs/index.md

 In a verbatim $block$ {expressions} are left unparsed, no <escaping> is done.
 ```

+Blocks starting with double dash (`--`) or hash (`#`) are treated as comments and are excluded
+from the output.
+They must follow general rules of block alignment: have the same indentation
+as neighboring blocks and deeper indentation than a parent block.
+For example:

+    div
+      p | First paragraph
+      #   Comment...
+      p | Second paragraph

+A block comment behaves similar to text blocks and, like them, can span multiple lines (!),
+if a proper indentation of subsequent lines is kept:

+    # this is a long ...
+        multiline ...
+      block comment

+A comment line can also be put at the end of a block headline (_inline comment_), but not together
+with inline contents of this block.
+Comments cannot be used inside text blocks.

 ## Layout

 All top-level blocks in a document (or sub-blocks at any given depth)